Mesabi Range: Mining operations

 Dormant and exhausted open pit mines are a common feature along the Iron Range.
 Some of these sites have been redeveloped for other uses.
 For instance, the Virginia Pilot is a project which focuses on redeveloping the grounds adjacent to the old mines into low- to moderate-income residential space.
-The Hill-Annex Mine became a state park and offered tours to visitors who wish ed to learn about mine operations.
-The park was permanently closed in 2024 as mining had become feasible again.
+The Hill-Annex Mine became a state park and offered tours to visitors who wished to learn about mine operations.
+The park was closed in 2024 as mining had become feasible again.

 Currently, there are six mining-processing facilities in operation on the Iron Range.
-Cleveland-Cliffs Inc. owns and operates Northshore Mining, which has mining operations in Babbitt and crushing, concentrating (grinding) and pelletizing operations in Silver Bay, along with United Taconite which has mining operations in Eveleth and crushing, concentrating and pelletizing operations in Forbes.
+Cleveland-Cliffs owns and operates Northshore Mining, which has mining operations in Babbitt and crushing, concentrating (grinding) and pelletizing operations in Silver Bay, along with United Taconite which has mining operations in Eveleth and crushing, concentrating and pelletizing operations in Forbes.
 Arcelor Mittal owns and operates the Minorca Mine and Plant with mining operations near Biwabik and Gilbert and a crushing, concentrating and pelletizing facility near Virginia.
 United States Steel owns and operates both KeeTac and Minntac with mining and processing facilities in Keewatin and Mountain Iron respectively.
-The last facility is Hibbing Taconite which operates a mine and plant between the cities of Hibbing and Chisholm.
-Hibbing Taconite is majority owned and managed by ArcelorMittal USA, with minority stakes held by Cleveland-Cliffs and United States Steel.
+Hibbing Taconite operates a mine and plant between Hibbing and Chisholm.

-In addition, Mesabi Metallics (controlled by Essar Steel) is constructing a mine/plant near Nashwauk to mine and process taconite.
-Steel Dynamics and Kobe Steel formerly owned and operated Mesabi Nugget near Hoyt Lakes which did not mine its own material, but produced high-iron content nuggets from purchased iron ore concentrate.
+Mesabi Metallics is constructing a mine/plant near Nashwauk to mine and process taconite.
+Steel Dynamics and Kobe Steel formerly owned and operated Mesabi Nugget near Hoyt Lakes which did not mine its own material but produced high-iron content nuggets from purchased iron ore concentrate.
 Magnetation, Inc. formerly produced iron ore concentrate reclaimed from tailings with company-designed high-power magnetic separators to produce concentrate to sell and ship throughout the world.